Lokgic/diss-repo/src/weight-chapter.md

 ## The Paradox of Ideal Evidence

 Popper, however, has argued that the Keynesian notion of relevance is incompatible with how the weight of evidence works.
-Popper frames the issue as the *paradox of ideal evidence*.[@popperlogic, 425] He asks us consider a certain coin: let $N$ be the proposition "the next toss of the penny will yield heads".
+Popper frames the issue as the *paradox of ideal evidence*.[@popperlogic, 425] He asks us to consider a certain coin with an unknown bias: let $N$ be the proposition "the next toss of the penny will yield heads".
 Now, what should $P(N)$ be?
 He suggests, either by appealing to intuition, or the Principle of Indifference, it ought to be clear that $P(N) = 0.5$.^[It should be noted that Popper is not attacking the principle of indifference in this context.
 That is, for this argument he is willing to grant that Bayesians have some way of arriving at $P(N)$ - it could be by indifference, through elicitation, etc.]

-Now let $I$ be what he calls *the ideal statistical evidence* in favor of the idea that the penny in question is a fair one.
+Now let $I$ be what he calls *the ideal statistical evidence* in favor of the idea that the coin in question is a fair one.
 Popper's example is to let $I$ be the proposition that 'in a million tosses, the coin landed on heads roughly half a million times.'
-The actual number is not important: what matters is that we have a large number of trials with a equal number of heads and tails - the same point could be made using 10 millions instead of a million.
+The exact number is not important, as long as the number of heads and tails would make it practically certain that the coin is fair  - the same point could be made using 10 millions instead of a million.
 Now, Popper asks, given we have ideal evidence $I$, what is the probability of $N$?
 He claims that it would have to be $1/2$.
 So

 $$P (N|I) = P(N) = \frac{1}{2}$$

-However, as discussed earlier, evidence $E$ is irrelevant to the hypothesis $H$ if and only if
+\noindent However, as discussed earlier, evidence $E$ is irrelevant to the hypothesis $H$ if and only if

 $$ P(N|I) = P(N) $$

-If $P(N|I) = P(N) = 1/2$, this means that the ideal evidence is also irrelevant evidence.
-Popper then concludes
+\noindent If $P(N|I) = P(N) = 1/2$, this means that the ideal evidence is also irrelevant evidence.
+Popper then concludes:

 > Now this is a little startling; for it means, more explicitly, that our so-called ‘degree of rational belief’ in the hypothesis, [$N$], ought to be completely unaffected by the accumulated evidential knowledge, [$I$]; that the absence of any statistical evidence concerning [the hypothesis that the coin is fair] justifies precisely the same ‘degree of rational belief’ as the weighty evidence of millions of observations which, prima facie, support or confirm or strengthen our belief. [@popperlogic, 426]